 While inpatient programs for addiction might come to a close after a certain period of time, and outpatient visits to therapists might taper down until the patient has no more appointments, rehabilitation programs for oxycodone addiction never really end.
 In fact, addiction is commonly considered a chronic condition that the addict will have to work on every day in order to keep a relapse from occurring.
 Sometimes, this work continues for the rest of the person’s life.
 Group meetings can be remarkably effective in this regard.
 Some programs, such as Narcotics Anonymous, use a 12-step model that encourages the addict to make amends for past behavior and help others strengthen their recovery.
 Other programs, such as SMART Recovery, capitalize on the addict’s inner strength and ability to change.
 Either model can be effective.

+According to SAMHSA, many communities have multiple meetings held every week.
+But, some smaller towns or remote locations may have no meetings available.
 An online support group might be helpful for people who cannot find an in-person support group in their community.
 Any kind of support group is better than no support group at all.
 The important thing is for the addict to meet others who are also working toward recovery, and to stay motivated to apply those lessons learned in formal rehabilitation programs.

 If you’d like more information on recovery from oxycodone addiction or the programs we offer here at Michael’s House, pick up the phone and give us a call.
 Take the first step on your journey to a sober life.